miyucomics/overevaluate/README.md

 # Overevaluate

-An addon that adds sets and patterns for advanced metaevals and stack manipulation to Hexcasting.
+An addon that adds patterns for advanced metaevals and stack manipulation to Hexcasting, as well as caches for optimized casting.